dominickpastore/ruddr/docs/usage.rst

    continuing.

 Ruddr must be configured before it can be used.
-After that, it's meant to be run as a service (e.g. with systemd), but it can be run in single-shot mode to do a single, immediate update as well.
+After that, it's meant to be run as a service (i.e. a daemon, in Unix terminology).

 Quick Start Guide
 -----------------